Foil boards for the kite bored.

 Hey keen kiters,

 It is certainly shaping up that 2019 is the ‘year of the foil’.
-It has finally hit critical mass where the regular kiteboarding community is embracing the newest addition to our sport, foilboarding.
+It has finally hit critical mass where the regular kitesurfing community is embracing the newest addition to our sport, foilboarding.
 Foilboarding comes in many flavours and as such, has a very diverse choice of gear to suit the many disciplines we can enjoy.
 At Action Sports WA, we carry foils and boards for beginners, freeriders, wave kite foilers, paddlers, racers, freestylers and prone surfers.
-This is a guide to some of the boards we offer and how to select the board that is right for you.
+This is a guide to some of the foil boards we offer and how to select the board that is right for you; for more info, check out our range of foilboarding gear in our shop.

 Beginner Foil Boards